 Titles for blog posts and reviews in this case are the hook that get people to read your content, so make it a good one!
-Here is a post on writing regular product reviews which talks about making good titles.
+Here is a post on writing regular affiliate product reviews which talks about making good titles.

 What I also like to do under the title is give a brief summary of the product I am reviewing and give it some sort of rating or score (1-5 stars for example).

-Keep things honest and write a disclaimer somewhere within the first 2-3 paragraphs stating you didn’t buy the product (or that you don’t own it).
+If you’re into ethics, the next thing you’re going to want to do is write a disclaimer somewhere within the first 2-3 paragraphs stating you didn’t buy the product (or that you don’t own it).

 In such circumstances, I’ll make a big heading saying, “Read this first, an important disclaimer” and then I’ll write that I didn’t buy the product.

-Now from a sales perspective, this may be one of the worst things you can do on a product review, but remember, we are trying to stay ethical here and honesty is a big part of this.
+Now from a sales or copywriting perspective, this may be one of the worst things you can do on a product review, but remember, we are trying to stay ethical here and honesty is a big part of this.
 But not all is lost, because we’re about to apply step 3 into this whole sequence to “correct” that issue: